V & SAR The Overland carriages: Dispersal 1995

-In 1995, the CO, JRA and JTA cars and power van PCO 2 were removed from AN's rolling stock register, marked as withdrawn and scrapped.
-In actuality, they were sold to International Development Services, who onsold the fleet over the next few years.
-At the same time, power vans PCO 1 and PCO 3 and Club Car No.1 were sold to V/Line.
-The latter was renamed Victoria.
-It is thought that 1CO was successfully sold, but it has been sitting at Islington Railway Workshops for over a decade.
+In 1995, the CO, JRA and JTA cars and power van PCO 2 were removed from AN's rolling stock register and later onsold.
+During the early 1990s, full ownership of power vans PCO 1 and PCO 3 passed to V/Line and PCO 2 and 4 passed to Australian National.
+As part of Australian National taking total control of The Overland V/Line retained club car No.1, latter was renamed Victoria.

 In 1997, JTA 4 and JTA 5 were sold to Blue Bird Rail, then to Grand Corporate Rail.
-At some point, they were converted to luxury cars, with some bedrooms retained and others converted to an open lounge and dining area; under this form the two became BMC1 and BMC2 respectively.
-Grand Corporate Rail was forced to stop operating due to the insurance crisis of 2003, so the cars were sold to Great Southern Railway and renamed Sir Hans Heyson and Sir John Forrest in 2003.
+At some point, they were converted to luxury cars, with some bedrooms retained and others converted to an open lounge and dining area.
+Under this form the two became BMC1 and BMC2 respectively.
+Grand Corporate Rail was forced to stop operating by the insurance crisis of 2003, so the cars were sold to Great Southern Railway and renamed Sir Hans Heyson and Sir John Forrest in 2003.
+JTA 6 was privately purchased in 1998.

-In 1998, JTA 6 was privately purchased, and is now under restoration as a static display on private property.

 Also in 1998, West Coast Railway purchased cars PCO 2, CO 2, JRA 1, 3 and 4, and JTA 1 and 3.
 They were transferred to Melbourne on standard gauge bogies, then railed to Ballarat North Workshops for reconditioning and use on excursion trips.
 When West Coast Railway folded in 2004, the cars were dispersed by the Australian Loco & Railway Carriage Company.
-PCO 2 was immediately sold to V/Line; in 2009, it was reconditioned and renumbered PCJ493, and it now operates with PCJ491 and 492 (ex PCO 1 and 3) on the standard gauge service from Melbourne to Albury.
+PCO 2 was immediately sold to V/Line; in 2009, it was reconditioned and renumbered PCJ493, and it operated with PCJ491 and 492 (ex PCO 1 and 3) on the standard gauge service from Melbourne to Albury.
 After PCO 2, the next two sold were JTA 1 and JRA 3, also in 2004.
-JTA 1 was sold privately, then again in 2012 and is now under restoration on private property in Kyneton.
+JTA 1 was sold privately, then again in 2012 and is now in Kaniva, restored, at the Overland Museum.
 CO 2 and JRA 3 were sold to Rail Experience and held at South Geelong yard, then moved to Newport Workshops in 2012.

 In 2007, JRA 1, JRA 4 and JTA 3 were sold by the Australian Loco & Railway Carriage Company to Bluebird Rail Operations.
-Around the same time, Bluebird acquired JRA 2.
+About the same time, Bluebird acquired JRA 2.
 All four were refurbished as crew cars, and they re-entered service in the period 2008–2010 as, respectively, RZEY 1, 4 and 3, and QCAY 2; the latter for Queensland Rail.

 Not much information is available for JRA 5 or JTA 2 immediately following their purchase by Bluebird Rail.
 At some point JTA2 was sold to Genesee & Wyoming Australia, and JRA5 was sold to Queensland Rail as QCAY5.